-First marketed and sold in 2002, Essure quickly became a popular choice for birth control and female sterilization.
-The process involved the implantation of metal coils into each fallopian tube, inducing fibrosis and blockage of eggs, and thus acting as a permanent contraception method.
-Essure, which could be inserted in as little as 15 minutes, was promoted as a less invasive alternative to procedures like tubal litigation, which might require a general anesthetic before surgery.
-However, thousands of women soon began reporting serious Essure side effects and injuries, and there were dozens of deaths linked to Essure reported to the FDA.
-The Essure cases gained public attention through social media groups and a Netflix documentary, The Bleeding Edge.
+Thousands of women began reporting serious Essure side effects and injuries, and dozens of deaths linked to Essure were reported to the FDA.
+Essure cases gained public attention through social media groups and a Netflix documentary, The Bleeding Edge.
 There was even a call for Essure market removal from celebrated lawyer Erin Brockovich.
-As a consequence, a huge number of Essure birth control lawsuits were filed against Bayer, the company that has manufactured Essure since 2013.
+A massive number of Essure birth control lawsuits were filed against Bayer, the company that has manufactured Essure since 2013.
 In 2018, Essure was taken off the market.

 If you have been harmed by using a Essure birth control device Select Justice can help you fight for your rights and compensation.

-The most important Essure lawsuit update is arguably the settlement agreement for Bayer to pay $1.6 billion to claimants in August 2020.
-This was regarded as a resounding success for the Essure lawsuits, although Bayer did not admit any fault as part of the settlement.
-The important question is, what happens next?
 Bayer’s Essure settlement covered around 90% of lawsuits filed at the time, but there is scope for more claimants to file lawsuits against Bayer for Essure.
 Indeed, the FDA updated its Essure advice webpage in October 2022, detailing the progress of Essure removal procedures in the United States.
-Also of note is that Essure was marketed internationally, and women in other countries are also pursuing Essure implant lawsuits.
-For instance, lawsuits were filed in Brazil in 2022, and the United Kingdom in 2020.
+Another important note: Essure is distributed internationally, and women outside the U.S. are also pursuing Essure implant lawsuits.

 If you have been harmed by using a Essure birth control device Select Justice can help you fight for your rights and compensation.

 Essure injuries, complications, and side effects have been widely reported on multiple platforms.
-At the time of writing, the Essure Problems Facebook Group has over 40,000 members.
-But this is just one group, and many more similar groups have launched on social media in different regions of the world.
+At the time of writing, the Essure Problems Facebook Group has over 43,000 members.
+Many similar groups have launched on social media in different regions of the world.
 The list of Essure problems is broad.
-Some will be particular to small numbers of women, while others are more widespread.
-Below we list some of the common Essure side effects and complications:
+Some will be particular to small numbers of women, while others are more widespread.Â

-It has been reported that Essure inserts can cause nickel poisoning, although the direct link between Essure and nickel poisoning has also been contested in studies.
-Nevertheless, because the device is partly composed of nickel, some experts have warned about the nickel poisoning risk.
-The Mayo Clinic lists the following symptoms of nickel poisoning:
+It has been reported that Essure inserts can cause nickel poisoning, although the direct link between Essure and nickel poisoning has been contested in studies.
+Because the device is partly composed of nickel, some experts have warned about the nickel poisoning risk.Â

-In the first Bayer Essure payout of $1.6 billion, it was estimated that each claimant received somewhere in the region of $35000-$40000 per claim.
+In the first Bayer Essure payout of $1.6 billion, it was estimated that each claimant received somewhere in the region of $35,000-$40,000 per claim.
 This was based on the figure of around 40,000 claimants in the Bayer Essure lawsuit.
-While this does not mean future Essure lawsuits will secure that figure for new claimants, it serves as a useful reference point for a possible Essure payout award.
+While this does not mean future Essure lawsuits will secure that figure for new claimants, it serves as a useful reference point for estimating a possible Essure payout award.

 While Bayer has agreed to pay compensation to settle 90% of the Essure lawsuits brought by various law firms, it is still possible that those injured by Essure can pursue individual lawsuits.
 The best course of action is to speak to an experienced lawyer to see if you are eligible to make a claim.

-Currently, the Essure lawsuits are not grouped together as a class action or mass tort.
+Currently, the Essure lawsuits are not grouped together as a class action or mass tort suit.
 The settlement from Bayer in 2020 was used to pay a large group of claimants (around 40,000) to settle out of court.
 It is possible that more of the current Essure lawsuits become grouped together in a class action or mass tort case.
 Both types of litigation are used to group large numbers of cases together to streamline the process through the courts.

 What Is Essure?

 Essure is a metal coil implant used as birth control.
-The product was first launched by Concepto in 2002, which was later bought by Bayer in 2013.
+The product was first launched by Concepto in 2002, which was bought by Bayer in 2013.
 After years of campaigning and lawsuits, Essure was removed from the market in 2018.

 What is the Essure lawsuit about?